‘Canary in the coal mine’: Closure of Seattle young-adult shelter is a warning, providers say.

 This year wasn’t the first time PSKS stared down a financial crisis.

-PSKS began in 1995, when a group of homeless teens and their summer-program teacher, Elaine Simons, started organizing a concert to protest the Becca bill, a piece of legislation that threatened runaways with juvenile detention.
+PSKS began in 1995, when a group of homeless teens and their summer-program teacher, Elaine Simons, started organizing a concert to protest the Becca Bill, a piece of legislation that threatened runaways with juvenile detention.
 Their advocacy grew into a scrappy, brick-and-mortar youth center.

 In 2012, Simons announced the center would close if it didn’t get a transfusion of money.
 Private funders stepped up, and then-Seattle Mayor Mike McGinn announced a $20,000 city matching grant for the nonprofit.